 Liberal values can be divided into social, political and economic.
-Historically, as a set of recognizable ideologies, liberalism derives from The Enlightenment1,2, but it wasn't, and still isn't, an exclusive character trait.
+Historically, as a set of recognizable ideologies, liberalism derives from The Enlightenment1,2, but it wasn't, and still isn't, an homogenous character trait: Someone who holds liberal ideas in one domain doesn't have to be liberal in another.
 An individual may be socially liberal but not an economic liberal; others may be liberal overall, but not when it comes to political structures.
 Human rights and decency is the output of liberal social work.
-Democracy is an output of the liberal political project, and, free-market-capitalism is the result of liberal thinking on markets4.
+Democracy is an output of the liberal political project and is the only contender to authoritarianism3, and, free-market-capitalism is the result of liberal thinking on markets4.

-Liberal political values stem from democratic principles and include a government limited by constitutional boundaries18,19,20 that represents all of its people18 without giving preference to a particular religious, economic, racial or social group, that justice requires that all people are subject to the same rule of law21,22, and that governmental power isn't centralized into individual hands without checks and balances (the separation of powers)19.
+Liberal political values stem from democratic principles and include a government limited by constitutional boundaries20,21,22 that represents all of its people20 without giving preference to a particular religious, economic, racial or social group, that justice requires that all people are subject to the same rule of law23,24, and that governmental power isn't centralized into individual hands without checks and balances (the separation of powers)21.

 Many of these relating to freedom, democratic powers, compassion and rationalism can be said to have first been pushed into the political sphere during The Enlightenment.

 An emphasis on education.
 Crime, poverty and prejudice are all linked with low levels of education.
 The push must be to improve universal education, no matter the wealth of the parents.

 Fairness and equality2,5,6 of opportunity.
 This doesn't mean 'treating everyone the same' - it means treating people fairly, in accordance with their actions, without pre-judging people based on superficial or biased criteria.
 A fair society is the very first thing mentioned in the preamble to the Constitution of the UK's Liberal Democrats (2018)7.